Sastamala

-There are two highways through Sastamala: Highway 11 between Pori and Nokia, and Highway 12 between Rauma and Kouvola.
+Two highways pass through Sastamala: Highway 11 between Pori and Nokia, and Highway 12 between Rauma and Kouvola.

 Heraldry

 The coat of arms of Sastamala is the former coat of arms of the now defunct municipality of Karkku, originally approved by the Karkku municipal council on November 26, 1962, and approved for use by the Ministry of the Interior on February 12, 1963.
 The coat of arms refers to the 14th century St. Mary Church of Sastamala.
 The explanation of the coat of arms is “in the blue field, a golden consecration cross with a crossed edge”.
 The coat of arms was designed by Lauri Ahlgrén.

 History

 The stone grave with its swords, dating to the 4th century in Ristimäki, Vammala, is reminiscent of the prosperous armed burials of the younger Roman Iron Age (200–400 AD) in coastal areas.
 It is also the only inland tomb corresponding to the coastal burial tradition at that time.
 During the Vendel Period, cemeteries became more common in the Sastamala area, which contributes to population growth and population density.
 The parish of Sastamala was the largest parish belonging to the historical province of Satakunta.

 The name Sastamala first appeared in the form Sastamall in a letter from King Birger Magnusson from 1300 or 1303.